project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/medium_scale_deploy.md

 Sunbird implementors currently need to get a API key for the EkStep platform, since this is where the content is stored.
 In the future, Sunbird will support more content stores.

 When you are initially trying out sunbird, please request the keys from the EkStep QA environment.
 To do so,

 - Login to [qa.ekstep.in](https://qa.ekstep.in).
 - Navigate to Resources > Developers.
 - Click on "API Credentials" in the top menu.
 - On this page click on "Request API Access", check all the options and submit.
 - Once your request is approved (you will receive an email notifying the same) click on "Create Credentials".
 - Note the key and secret that is shown on the screen.
+- Generate JWT token by following the steps [here](https://community.ekstep.in/developer-knowledgebase/45-getting-started-with-apis){:target="_blank"}
-This will be needed during the installation.
+- This token will be needed during the installation.

 Once you have completed testing the sunbird setup and are ready to make it live, you can repeat the above steps on community.ekstep.in to receive production credentials.